How to Prove Home Inventory After a Wildfire: Your Essential Guide to Recovery

 - Q: What if I didn't have a home inventory before the wildfire?

-A: You can still build a strong claim.
-Focus on gathering alternative evidence such as photos/videos from social media, receipts, and a room-by-room mental reconstruction. - Q: How long do I have to file an insurance claim?
+A: While a pre-existing inventory is ideal, you can still build a strong claim.
+Focus on gathering alternative evidence such as photos/videos (from social media, personal albums), financial records, and creating a detailed mental list. - Q: How long do I have to file an insurance claim after a wildfire?

 People Also Ask (PAA)